prashanth-ds-ml/prashanth-ds-ml.github.io/_posts/2025-09-2-MongoDB-blog-6.md

 ---
 ***

-# MongoDB CRUD — Lesson 2.1: Properly and Improperly Formed Insert Commands
+# MongoDB CRUD — Properly and Improperly Formed Insert Commands

 Hey readers!
 Welcome back to my MongoDB learning series, a part of my preparation for the **MongoDB Associate Python Developer Exam**.